 Gastric Sleeve Surgery Common Side Effects

 Gastric sleeve surgery can have some unwanted side effects that range from mild discomfort to those requiring another surgery.
-Gastric sleeve surgery is a relatively safe bariatric procedure that has become widely popular and accepted.
-One of the biggest advantages of the gastric sleeve surgery is that its expected weight loss is comparable to gastric bypass surgery, yet its relative risks are fewer than the RNY bypass.
+The sleeve is a relatively safe bariatric procedure that has become widely popular and accepted.
+One of the biggest advantages is that its expected weight loss is comparable to gastric bypass surgery, yet its relative risks are fewer than the RNY bypass because its less complex and requires shorter operating room time.

 Mild to Moderate Side Effects